International Waters (podcast): Format

 The podcast features two competing teams of comedians who must answer questions about pop culture to earn points.
-One team consists of two comedians from the USA, and the other team consists of two comedians from the UK (with Canada occasionally used as an alternative competing nation).
+One team consists of two comedians from the US, and the other team consists of two comedians from the UK (with Canada occasionally used as an alternative competing nation).
 The opening round consists of questions based on current affairs, followed by a second round in which the American contestants answer questions about a topic from British pop-culture, and vice versa.
 The host awards points for correct answers and for answers that are "wrong, but funny."
 The final round, usually worth a game-winning '1 million points', typically asks contestants to construct an argument about or pitch an idea for a chosen topic, with Holmes adjudicating on the funniest or most creative answer.

 The show is written by Riley Silverman and John-Luke Roberts and is produced by Jennifer Marmor, Laura Swisher and Christian Duenas.